chrisprobably/smalljs/README.md

 smalljs
 =======

-Smalltalk-like class semantics, collections and loops for JavaScript
+Smalltalk-like class semantics, collections and loops for JavaScript.
+Just for fun :).

 Classes:
 --------